annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 ## In a nutshell

-This project made us grow as designers because we had the chance to meet real users and get a lot of contexts.That was such an important thing because we were not originally familiar with the subject.
+This project made us grow as designers because we had the chance to meet real users and get a lot of contexts.
+That was such an important thing because we were not originally familiar with the subject.
 This difficulty pushed us to deepen our research phase as much as possible to better identify problems that advisers may encounter in their daily working time.
 In addition, I was also able to realize that working on the conception of professional software was something that I really liked.